 LOVE LETTER TO SPOKANE

-By Cain and Todd Benson.
-A painted mural of life in our great city.
-Located in the hallway behind Central Food.
+By Cain and Todd Benson, 2012.
+This hidden gem is a painted mural of life in our great city.
+Located in the hallway between the Kendall Yards Welcome Center and Central Food.

-By Peter Forakis.
+By Peter Forakis, 2000.
 A permanent sculpture installation made of painted red steel, reflecting the fascination with and power of geometry.
 Located on The Nest Plaza.

-By Roger Berry.
+By Roger Berry, 2012.
 A corten steel sculpture that reflects the silent power and toughness of those who built our communities.
-Located along the Centennial Trail near the Maple Street Bridge overpass.
+Located near the Maple Street Bridge overpass along Summit Parkway.

 PARLIAMENT OF HARES

-By Beth Cavener Stichter.
-This bronze sculpture installation gives a nod to the British fable of forest governance.
-Located on Jenkins Alley in the business district.
+By Beth Cavener Stichter, 2010.
+This permanent bronze sculpture installation is a nod to the British fable of forest governance.
+Located in front of Spa Paradiso in the business district.

 SO IT FLOWS